General articlesGENERAL ARTICLES

 We are currently based in a small rented shop and need a safe permanant home for our archives and exhibitions.
 Please help us raise the £30,000 match funding we need by donating with a cheque or online at Localgiving.com.
-Anyone who donates over £100 can have their name, or the name of a loved one, engraved on a 'Roll of Honour' board that will be displayed in the new Centre and our website for posterity.
+Anyone who can donate £100 or more can have their name, or the name of a friend or loved one, engraved on a 'Roll of Honour' board that will be displayed in the new Centre and our website for posterity.

 THANKS TO THOSE WHO HAVE DONATED SO FAR:

 R Guthrie (Broadland Properties), Lord J Beauclerk, Sir Alan & Lady Ayckbourn, W. Boyes & Co Ltd, Scarborough Lions Club, F G Normandale, M & M Robinson, E Harland, J Wray, N Bogie, E Mewse, P O'Toole, M Vesey, J M Johnson, Bridlington Probus, P Rawling, T & R Rowley, IQ Chartered Accountants, R Edwards, D & M Raine, J Spencer, A Roberts, Viscount A Hargreaves, P & J Collette, E Liversedge, D & J Normandale, Staintondale History Society, P& J Barton, J & J Founds, Cllr C Challon, D Stubbs, J Pickup, D & S Barker, A Roberts, Scarborough Campus Business Degree students, Mick & Mary Fox, C Moon, J Hobson, M Newsome, H Challen, Scarborough Merchant Navy Association, Scarborough Mayoress's fund, The Albert Strange Association, L Burnett, Scalby Wives group, A & T Donaldson, Merchant Navy Association, P & D Simpson.